Mindoro imperial pigeon: Diet

 Little to no information is known about their diet.
 The Mindoro imperial pigeon was seen feeding on fruits, from small berries up to large ones as big as the size of a pigeon's egg.

 Reproduction

 No information can be found about their breeding behaviours.
 One male was recorded as being in breeding conditions in April and one immature was found in August.

-Habitat and Conservation Status
+Habitat and conservation status

 The Mindoro imperial pigeon is distributed throughout Mindoro, where sufficient closed canopy forests remain.
 They used to be found mostly in mountain forests above 1000m.
 However, in 1991, most of the observations were made in understory trees of the remaining low altitude forests of Mindoro (800-950m).
-IUCN assessed this bird as Endangered with an estimate of 600 - 1,700 mature individuals.
-This species is rare and uncommon, but known to be found more easily in Mount Ilong and Mount Halcon.
+IUCN previously assessed this bird as Endangered with an estimate of 600 - 1,700 mature individuals but in 2024 this species was reassessed as Near-threatened species with a population estimate of 800 - 3,000 mature individuals.
+This revised estimate is not a sign that numbers are increasing but rather a reassessment of a very rough estimates based on theorized population density and its theorized extent of occurrence.
+This species is rare and uncommon but known to be found more easily in Mount Ilong and Mount Halcon.
 Its habitat is threatened by logging, cultivation, deforestation and forest destruction.